yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/4_Deploy_MDE_Configuration_Files.md

 ## Prerequistie

 -  PC with PowerShell installed.
 (I tested with Windows 11 PC.
 As long as PowerShell is installed, it should work on other OS such as macoS)
 -  Graph API permission.
-(We will cover this in the section)
+   > *This guide assumes you are using a Global Administrator account.
+Steps for using a regular account with delegated permissions will be added in future document updates*

 ## What this script does?